BONUS EPISODE: Elon Musk at Code Conference 2021

 Anyway.

-I do think there is
+I do think there is.

-I think a lot of people think that there's too many people on the planet, but I think there's, in fact, too few, and that the
+I think a lot of people think that there's too many people on the planet, but I think there's, in fact, too few, and that the possibly the single greatest risk to human civilization is the

-rapidly diminishing birth rate.
+rapidly diminishing growth rate.

-The facts are out there for anyone to look at.
+And the facts are out there for anyone to look at.

 But a lot of people are still stuck with

+Paul Ellick's book, Population Bomb.
 It's like, that was a long time ago.

 That is not the case today.